Freshly/stockpot/README.md

 #### POST

 Create new data.
-Accepts an object specifying a single model with additional qualifiers.
+Accepts an an array of objects specifying a single model with additional qualifiers.

 * factory (required) - Specify which factory to create a record with.
 * list (optional) - Specify a count of items to create, default: 1